Vice President-elect CP Radhakrishnan bats for Viksit Bharat

-Guwahati: Vice President elect CP Radhakrishnan batted for unanimity to work towards a Viksit Bharat by 2047.
+Guwahati: Vice President elect CP Radhakrishnan on Tuesday batted for unanimity to work towards a Viksit Bharat by 2047.

-The current Governor of Maharashtra on Tuesday was elected as the 15th Vice-President of India.
+The current Governor of Maharashtra on Tuesday was elected as the 15th Vice President of India.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!